What Is The Cashflow Quadrant?

 The next quadrant is the self-employed quadrant.
 Becoming self-employed is a great decision for many people but it is not for everyone.
 Many people remain employees for the security but being self-employed can provide you with great freedom.
 You get to decide your schedule for the most part and you basically get to decide how much money you earn.

 Following the self-employed section of the quadrant are business owners.
-Business owners are similar to self-employed individuals in that they crave freedom but business owners crave both financial freedom and want to have their free time as well.
-The main difference between being a business owner and being self-employed is that the money a business owner earns doesn’t come from any work they did personally (similar to passive income but a bit more hands-on).
+Business owners are similar to self-employed individuals in that they crave freedom but business owners crave both financial freedom and control over their time.
+The main difference between being a business owner and being self-employed is that, in theory, money a business owner earns doesn’t come from any work they did personally, instead they leverage the labor of others to provide goods and services.

 What the Cashflow Quadrant Does

-Now that you know the different parts of the cashflow quadrant, what does it do?
 Well, the answer isn’t all that simple.
 The cashflow quadrant breaks down the flow of income and which businesspeople are more likely to make more cash than the others.
+It also provides you a basic understanding and a roadmap for understanding and improving your cash flow.

 Finally, the Cashflow Quadrant is fully explained in Robert Kiyosaki’s book by the same name, Rich Dad’s CASHFLOW Quadrant: Rich Dad’s Guide to Financial Freedom.
-The book sells for something like 8 bucks on Amazon, so its a cheap read.
+The book sells for something like 6 bucks on Amazon, so you might as well get a copy.

 As always, if you are interested in starting any new business venture be sure to do your research before investing money or time.